 - The age of your car (mileage)

-- Additional add-on features.
+- Additional add-on features

-It’s not always like that.
+Sounds pretty straightforward, doesn’t it?
+Well, it’s not always like that.

 In fact, 99% of the time, the estimate you receive from a repair shop will be higher than your insurance tells you.
 That’s because the initial estimate from the adjuster didn’t capture all the damage.

-Besides the cost to fix the hail damage, your policy may also cover a rental car while your car is in the shop being repaired.
+Besides the cost to fix the hail damage, your insurance policy may also cover a rental car while your car is in the shop being repaired.

 The short answer is NO, as hail damage is considered an Act of Nature.
 However, most insurance companies would tell you that they keep a record of every hail claim, and if you have an exorbitant amount of hail claims, they could drop you.

-So when you think of it that way, you really SHOULD make the claim and have the damage fixed because you’re going to be paying for it anyway!
+So when you think of it that way, you really should make the claim and have the damage fixed… because you’re going to be paying for it anyway!

-However, it is best to speak with a repair specialist for your safety and to find out the extent of the damage and whether the vehicle is still safe on the road.
+It’s best to speak with a repair specialist for your safety and to find out the extent of the damage and whether the vehicle is still safe on the road.

 Be aware, once again, that the check your insurance company issues probably won’t cover the full repair cost.
 99% of the cars we see in the shop will require some type of supplement.

-If you have an auto loan…
+If you have an Auto Loan…

-If you have a loan on your car, the lender (bank, financial institute, or lienholder) will likely require you to take the payout and apply that amount to pay off or pay down the loan.
+If you have a loan on your car, the lender (bank, financial Institute, or Lienholder) will likely require you to take the payout and apply that amount to pay off or pay down the loan.